If sleep doesn’t have any calories, how can too much or too little make you fat? Why would you need sleep to lose weight?

 Stress is metabolic tension and comes in many forms, including eating too little food, not enough of the right foods, not eating often enough, sleep deprivation, exercise, and emotional/mental stress.
 Anytime the body is under stress, cortisol is secreted in the body.
 Cortisol causes cravings for fat, sugar and salt!
 Your lack of sleep could be the reason you feel like you can’t get your cravings under control!

-Lack of Sleep Effects Fat Loss
+Lack of Sleep Affects Fat Loss

 Sleep deprivation has the same effects on the body as over-exercising.
-This stops your ability to lose weight in it’s tracks.
+This stops your ability to lose weight in its tracks.
 Both make you leptin resistant (leptin is the hormone secreted from your fat cells that tells your brain you have enough fat on your body, it’s ok to stop eating) and raises ghrelin (your hunger hormone).
 Lack of sleep (and over-exercise) makes you insatiably hungry!

 That’s right; you aren’t imagining that insatiable hunger the days after you don’t sleep.
 Your body literally cannot hear the signals from your fat cells saying STOP EATING and your stomach continues to send the signal “I’m hungry” even after you have had enough food!

 Sleep deprivation (as well as long duration cardio) lowers human growth hormone (HGH).
 HGH is the hormone responsible for muscle building and fat burning (only when paired with testosterone).
-This means that lack of sleep will hinder your body’s ability to build muscle and burn fat effectively.
+This means that a lack of sleep will hinder your body’s ability to build muscle and burn fat effectively.

-Lack of sleep has also been tied to memory loss, since the brain “relives” the day and helps store things into your memory.
+Lack of sleep has also been tied to memory loss since the brain “relives” the day and helps store things into your memory.
 Without enough sleep, the brain is not able to make these connections and memories are lost.

 Not sleeping can cause the brain to have trouble regulating feelings.
 This can lead to extreme emotional swings or unexplained anger.
 It has also been shown to impair our ability to focus, and have a difficult time processing things.
 This is why it’s often hard to complete even normal tasks when you are lacking sleep.